lorenzotomada/Cpp_Python_Project/README.md

 INTEGRATION:
 Regarding the test of the integration module, we tested pretty much each of the methods and attributes present in the binding and basically all of the functionalities of the Python classes.

-Regarding efficiency gain, it is possible to see that the scipy method for integration `quad` is faster than our implementatioin, although for a relatively small number of intervals used for composite integration this difference is at most of one order of magnitude.
+Regarding efficiency gain, it is possible to see that the scipy method for integration `quad` is faster than our implementation, although for a relatively small number of intervals used for composite integration this difference is at most of one order of magnitude.

 We have also implemented directly in Python one of the classes (the real Simpson integrator) and tested it against the C++ version.